infobyte/faraday_addon/README.md

 ## About

 **Faraday Addon** is a simple addon for automate reporting vulnerabilities through the browsed to your own Faraday instance.
-Faraddon intercepts every single request from the browser, adding a functionality for accessing each one of them treating them as a vulnerability.
+Faraday Addon intercepts every single request from the browser, adding a functionality for accessing each one of them treating them as a vulnerability.
 In this way, a pentester only has to use the addon to send potential vulnerables requests to Faraday, instead of copy-paste them into the server.

 ## Compatibility

-By now, Faraddon is only available for **Firefox Quantum**.
+By now, Faraday Addon is only available for **Firefox Quantum**.
 We are working for an stable **Chrome** release.

 ![Firefox Quantum](images/wiki/firefox-icon.png)